Adrian Kavanagh, 18th November 2016 – latest update: 8th February 2017

 By contrast, a large proportion of Hillary Clinton votes were either wasted or surplus votes (i.e. were not used/needed to ensure that she won a state and all its electoral college votes) in terms of very big wins in large “blue states”, such as California (won by a margin of nearly 4.3 million votes) and New York (won by a margin of over 1.7 million votes).
 But a large number of Clinton votes were also wasted in terms of narrow losses in states such as Florida (where she won over 4.5 million votes, but these did not translate into any electoral college votes), Pennsylvania (where she won c.2.9 million votes), Michigan (where she won just under 2.3 million votes) and Texas (where she won just under 3.9 million votes).
 Just over 22.1 million of the votes won by Clinton (33.7% of the total number of votes won by Clinton) were effective votes – while 11.2 million Clinton votes were surplus votes (17.0% of the total number of votes won by Clinton) and 32.4 million Clinton votes were wasted votes (49.3% of the total number of votes won by Clinton).
 All of the votes won by “Third Party” candidates, such as Gary Johnston, Jill Stein and Even McMullin, would be classed as wasted votes, given that no Electoral College votes were won by “Third Party” candidates at the 2016 election.

 Trump’s ability to ensure that there was a more efficient distribution of his vote meant that there was a resultant bias in the electoral college towards him.
 He was the more effective candidate in terms of winning votes in states where he/she needed to win votes.
 He managed to win a larger share of the electoral college votes than Clinton did, despite winning a notably smaller share of the national vote.
 Had his share of the national vote been exactly the same as Clinton’s (Clinton’s share of the national/popular vote was 2.1% higher than Trump’s share), the likelihood is that he probably would have also won in the states of New Hampshire and Minnesota (assuming a uniform swing from Clinton to Trump across all 52 states to equalise their vote shares), which would have added an extra 14 electoral college votes to his tally.
 This would have meant that Trump would have won 102 more electoral college votes than Clinton would have won (winning by a 320-218 margin) if both candidates had ended up on exactly the same share of the national/popular vote.
 Thus, in 2016, there was a 102-vote bias in the Electoral College favouring Trump, if he and Clinton had equal vote shares.
 (In the case of the 2012 election, the bias in the Electoral College system would have favoured the Democrats, as Obama would have won 32 more Electoral College votes than Romney would have if both candidates had won the same level/number of popular votes across the state.)
-By contrast, as discussed by Johnston, Rossiter and Pattie (2005), in 2000, there was a 52-vote bias in the Electoral College favouring George W. Bush, if he and Al Gore had equal vote shares, but there was a 40-seat bias in the Electoral College in 2004 that would have favoured John Kerrey, relative to George W. Bush, if he had managed to win the same number of popular votes in that election.
+By contrast, as discussed by Johnston, Rossiter and Pattie (2005), in 2000, there was a 52-vote bias in the Electoral College favouring George W. Bush, if he and Al Gore had equal vote shares, but there was a 40-seat bias in the Electoral College in 2004 that would have favoured John Kerry, relative to George W. Bush, if Kerry had managed to win the same number of popular votes as Bush in that election.
+(Bush did win the popular vote at the 2004 election, but lost to Gore in the popular vote at the 2000 election.)

 The “winner takes all” system of awarding all the electoral college votes in a state to the candidate who wins that state plays a large role in accounting for such bias.
 So, what would have happened if each state’s electoral college votes had been apportioned proportionally on the basis of the percentage share of the vote won by each candidate – and assuming that certain thresholds were also applied (i.e. candidates only get electoral college votes if they win 5% of the national vote and/or 10% of the vote in an individual state)?